Dorchester Town Council

 The Town Council has 20 members, elected for a period of 4 years.
 The next elections are in May 2015.
 The Mayor, who also acts as Chairman of the Council, and the Deputy Mayor, are elected annually by the Council each May.

 Mayor of Dorchester

-This year's Mayor is Councillor Stella Jones.
-Councillor Stella Jones became Mayor in May 2013.
+He will be supported by his wife Sheila as Mayoress, with Councilor Stella Jones as Deputy Mayor.
 If you would like to invite the Mayor to an event that you are organising please click here to download a Mayoral Engagement Form.
 Alternatively please contact the Mayor's Secretary.
 For a list of the Mayor's engagements for the forthcoming week please click here.